Love it or Leave It - 4 Questions to Make Better Buying Easy

 4.)
 Is it good?
 For me?
 For others?

-This can be a hard question, but if I can’t answer it, the default answer is no. A lot of companies don’t talk about the how, where and with what impact they have.
+This can be a hard question, but if I can’t answer it, the default answer is no. A lot of companies don’t talk about the how, where and with what impact they have when producing their products.
 If they’re not talking about it, I’m not buying.
 I need to understand the ingredients or content, see where the product is made, and with what kind of labor.
 I don’t want my money to go towards inequality, keeping people in poverty, child or slave labor or destroying the health of workers or the environment.
-In the past, it would have been hard to buy much of anything with this ethos, but fortunately today there are hundreds of thousands of brands watching out for our health, the well-being of their workers and the environment.
+In the past, it would have been hard to buy much of anything with this ethos, but fortunately today there are thousands of brands watching out for our health, the well-being of their workers and the environment.

 In the end, I circle back to the lead question, “Am I in Love?”.
 I’ve found that I can’t be in love with something if it isn’t good for others in some way, or if it doesn’t fit into the dream of my life and my world.
 Sure, it takes me a little longer to shop this way.
-And yes, when I apply these questions I say no to buying things a lot more than I used to, but I also hardly ever look back in dismay at past purchases.
+And yes, when I apply these questions I say no to buying things a lot more than I used to, but I hardly ever have post purchase remorse and dismay.